harbik/colorimetry/README.md

 For practical considerations, it uses a wavelength domain from 380 to 780 nanometers, with 1 nanometer intervals, as recommended in the [CIE15:2004](https://archive.org/details/gov.law.cie.15.2004) standard.
 [Spectrum] uses a [`nalgebra::Vector<f64>`] type, with a length of 401 elements, to capture these spectral data.
-Historically, different wavelength domains have been recommended and used by the CIE, such as ranges from 300 to 830 nanometer, and an interval size of 5 nanometer.
+Historically, different wavelength domains have been recommended and used by the CIE, such as ranges from 300 to 830 nanometers, and an interval size of 5 nanometers.
 The choice of domain has a small impact on calculated colorimetric values, and the reference values calculated here can differ a bit from the ones published by the CIE in the past.